 Deblekha Guin, AMES

-in community (when safer spaces are created and held)tends toaccelerate the process of individual healing, but it also activates the process of community healing—and can help ‘bring back the spirit’ of an entire people, culture or community.
+Doing this work in community (when safer spaces are created and held)tends toaccelerate the process of individual healing, but it also activates the process of community healing—and can help ‘bring back the spirit’ of an entire people, culture or community.
 This is especially the case when working with communities whose stories have been suppressed, distorted, or appropriated throughout history.
 Unearthing and showcasing stories that feature underrepresented experiences that members of marginal communities can relate to is a powerful means of generating cultural pride and revitalization.
-Defining community

 As central as it may be to the practices of Community Digital Storytelling, the concept of ‘Community’ remains challenging to pin down.
 A community can be delineated based on culture, geography, neighbourhood, faith, ideological affinity, persuasion, chosen or inherited identities.
 But a ‘Community-based’ approach to telling stories is as much about WHO is involved, as it is HOW the process unfolds.